NerfJohn/Project-RISCII/compiler/README.md

 # Compiler
 This folder is focused on the RISCII compiler design- a fully functional compiler to turn "high level code" into a binary image that can be run on the RISCII processor.
-Due to current, large scale changes to the repository, this folder is empty.
+Below describes the included folders and their purpose.

+__/AsmLdProject:__ Project directory for Assembler/Linker source code (and dev tools)